microsoft/fluentui/rfcs/react-components/convergence/component-transitions-on-mount-or-unmount.md

 };
 ```

-Fluent components can also accept a `motion` prop, that can be used to receive `useMotion` values called from another component.
-This is very useful for cases when a completely custom animation/transition is needed.
-In this case, we enable full control to override animations/transitions while improving performance by not computing the values twice:
+In order to enable overrides, Fluent components can also accept a prop that can be used to receive `useMotion` values coming from another component.
+This is extremely useful for cases when a completely custom animation/transition is needed.
+In this case, we enable full control to override animations/transitions while improving performance by not computing the values twice.
+In the following example, the `open` prop for the Drawer can receive either a `boolean` or a `MotionState`:

 ##### Application side: